mexiquin/MAT226-Project1/README.md

 # Running the program

+In the upper right, click the green _Clone or download_ button, and download this project as a ZIP file.
+Then extract the file by right-clicking and selecting _Extract All_

 This program is a windows executable (.exe) and can be executed by double-clicking on the **MAT226AlgorithmProject.exe** file located in the
 _MAT226AlgorithmProject\bin_ folder